 The machinability of different stainless steel grades can be illustrated by a machinability ranking.
 This ranking, where a higher figure means better machinability, is based on a combination of test data from several different machining operations.
-The ranking shows that 153 $\rm MA^{TM}$ and 253 $\rm MA^{SC}$ is more difficult to machine in relation to 4404 and that the machinability decreases with increasing alloy content.
+The ranking shows that 4845 is similar to machine in relation to 4404 in spite of it's fairly high alloy content.
 Please note the relative ranking of steel grades and that the scale is very different between Cemented Carbide CC and High Speed Steel HSS tools which is demonstrated in the tables below.